TAKE A LOOK-Five world markets themes in the coming week

-LONDON, June 9 Following are five big themes likely to dominate thinking of investors and traders in the coming week and the Reuters stories related to them.
+LONDON, June 9 (Reuters) - Following are five big themes likely to dominate thinking of investors and traders in the coming week and the Reuters stories related to them.

 The U.S. Federal Reserve looks almost certain to raise interest rates for the second time this year, by 25 basis points to 1 to 1.25 percent.
 What concerns investors, though, is what happens next.
 When Donald Trump won last November's presidential election, U.S. stocks and Treasury yields soared and the dollar strengthened on expectations that extraordinary fiscal stimulus would supercharge an economy already on the mend, pushing up inflation and giving the central bank the space to raise rates.
 However, low expectations for growth and inflation and battered faith in Trump's ability to enact the promised measures has taken a toll on that trade.
 The dollar is back where it was before the Nov.
 9 election, 10-year Treasury yields are pinned well below 2.30 percent.
 What does that mean for interest rates – will the Fed react by slowing the pace of rate increases?
 Investors will be hunting for clues to whether this may herald a slower pace of rate hikes.